Asymptotic properties and approximation of Bayesian logspline density estimators for communication-free parallel computing methods: Preliminaries

 and the maximizer of the log-likelihood $l_{n}(y)$ by

 whenever this random variable exists, which will be shown on a subset of the sample space whose probability will tend to 1.
-The density $f( \, \cdot \, ;\yhat_{n})$ is called the \textit{logspline density estimate} of $p$.
+The density $f( \, \cdot \, ;\yhat_{n})$ is called the \textit{logspline density estimator} of $p$.

 We define the expected log-likelihood function $\lambda_{n}(y)$ by

 It follows by a convexity argument that the expected log-likelihood function has a unique maximizing value

 which is independent of $n$ but depends on the knots.